-Madsen and Rothenberg ([MR 2]) identified the terms of the exact sequence in geometric and homotopy theoretic methods, and the author ([N 5]) modified their methods to interpret the terms in a homotopy theoretic way.
+Madsen and Rotherberg ([MR 2]) identified each term of the exact sequences in geometric and homotopy theoretic methods, and the author ([N 3,4]) modified their methods to interpret the terms in a homotopy theoretic way.

-Two of the terms in the equivariant surgery exact sequence, $\widetilde{\mathcal{N}}G(X/\partial X)$ and $\mathcal{L}m(G)$, are defined using homotopy-theoretic and algebraic methods, respectively.
-Therefore they naturally inherit a Mackey functor structure over the system of subgroups of G. However, the remaining term, the structure set $\widetilde{\mathcal{S}}G(X,\partial)$, is concerned with homeomorphisms, and so it does not provide a straightforward way to construct a functorial (Mackey) structure with respect to the system of subgroups of G.
+Two of the terms in the equivariant surgery exact sequence, $\widetilde{\mathcal{N}}G(X/\partial X)$ and $\mathcal{L}m(G)$ , are defined using homotopy-theoretic and algebraic methods, respectively.
+Therefore they naturally inherit a Mackey functor structure over the system of subgroups of G. However, the remaining term, the structure set $\widetilde{\mathcal{S}}G(X,\partial)$ , is concerned with homeomorphisms, and so it does not provide a straightforward way to construct a functorial (Mackey) structure with respect to the system of subgroups of G.

 Ranicki ([R 1,2]) has identified the structure set term in the equivariant surgery exact sequence with an "algebraically defined structure set," in his terminology.
 He used categorical constructions to identify the surgery exact sequence itself using algebraically constructed objects, thus making it possible to apply various categorical techniques.
-Making use of his methods, it is possible to interpret the equivariant structure set $\widetilde{\mathcal{S}}G(X,\partial)$ in a categorical manner.
+Making use of his methods, it is possible to interpret the equivariant structure set $\tilde{S}G(X,\partial)$ in a categorical manner.
 However, that approach puts one in a stabilization situation, and thus requires a very strong stability hypotheses.

-In $[N\ 2]$ we used geometric methods, rather than algebraic, to directly construct a Mackey structure in the terms of the equivariant surgery exact sequence, in the case where the manifold X is a very special one.
-We recall the construction in $[N\ 2]$ in Sections 3 and 5, below.
+In this paper we try to use geometric methods, rather than algebraic, to directly construct a Mackey structure in the terms of the equivariant surgery exact sequence, in the case where the manifold X is a very special one.
 So, at least in that situation, the Mackey functor structure is realized in the equivariant surgery exact sequence, without going through the stable homotopy category, thus giving the result to the structure set of the manifold itself, that is considered here.